 Our full name is Family Outreach Ontario Christian Addiction Support Services (FOOCASS) but we usually just refer to ourselves as Family Outreach Ontario or simply Family Outreach.
-We are a faith-based, inter-denominational, not-for-profit organization that is attempting to provide at least one good Christian response to the very real problem of alcohol and drug addiction with special interest within the Christian community.
+We are a faith-based, inter-denominational, not-for-profit organization.
+Trusting in God we have provided a response to the very real problem of alcohol and drug addiction, having a special interest within the Christian community.

 Family Outreach is made up of volunteers who are sensitive to the dynamics of addictions because either they or someone they loved dearly suffered with alcoholism or drug addiction.
 These volunteers have a first-hand understanding of the physical manifestations of substance abuse, the destructive and even deadly consequences of it, and, most importantly, how God’s grace can provide healing when all else seems hopeless.
 This life experience alone qualifies them as being perfectly suitable to walk alongside those who are currently working through or otherwise struggling with these same issues.
 And all of this is scriptural as the Apostle Paul wrote in 2 Corinthians 1:3-4: